bparanj/crystal/computer/electronics/design/led-circuit.md

-Yes, an LED (Light Emitting Diode) has polarity.
+LED (Light Emitting Diode) has polarity.
 This means it has a positive and a negative side, and it will only allow current to flow in one direction.

 ### Understanding LED Polarity